#Concussion

 Balance.
 I had decreased ability to stand on one leg and do other types of physical balancing.

 I was very lucky that I did not have nausea, dizziness, or any sort of vertigo as an ongoing symptom.
-I know that many people do, and these can be some of the most difficult symptoms.
+I know that many people do, and those can be some of the most difficult symptoms.

 What I Have Learned

-Truth: Every concussion is unique, so there is no one size fits all prescription.
+Truth: Every concussion is unique, so there is no one-size-fits-all prescription.

-The Experts I Saw
+The Experts I Saw & Helpful Care I Received

 Neuro-Optometrist: Treating headaches related to vision and learning eye exercises to improve my fusion ability.
+Dr. Keith Smithson was amazing for me.

 My Recovery Protocol

 Sleep: Nap as much as desired during the day, but ideally keep naps to 30 minutes or less, so that you can still sleep at night.
 During my first 6 weeks, my naps were a lot longer, but it did make for some nights of difficult sleep.
 A true block of 8 to 10 hours of sleep at night is vital.
 This is when the real healing is happening.
+My sleep was a MESS for about 18 months, and it took me until year three to be substantially improved.
+Then, in year 4, with Dr. Womble and Dr. Wertz’s guidance, and Dr. Andy Galpin, I was finally able to solve my sleep problems.

 Doing nothing is doing something: Accept that for the brain to heal, it needs to be resting.
 Not reading, not working, not thinking.
 Brain relaxation is a serious part of the recovery protocol.
+However, simply “doing nothing” is clearly the wrong advice when it’s the only advice.

 And yes, I understand the hurdle of the cost of all this, the support and resources required to seek treatment and allow myself the necessary time to heal.
-But I needed my brain back, so that I can earn a living and be the parent, spouse, and person I want to be.
+But I needed my brain back, so that I could earn a living and be the parent, spouse, and person I want to be.
 The investment of money and time was a must for me, and I realize I’m incredibly fortunate.

 Perspective & Awareness